StephenOTT/camunda-vertx-springboot/README.md

 The camunda-services.js library is a small set of code that exposes the Camunda engine services as variables.

-You can load this in any javascript vertx verticle with `load('classpath:camunda-services')`.
+You can load this in any javascript vertx verticle with `load('classpath:camunda-services.js')`.
 See the [camunda-services.js](./src/main/resources/camunda-services.js) file for which variables are exposed.

 # Sample BPMN File